Monstera plants are popular houseplants because they are relatively easy to care for and look great in any room.

 Make sure to do this gradually so the plant can adjust to the new light level.

-A west- or east-facing window is a good option for Monstera plants.
-This will provide the plant with bright indirect light.
+A west- or east-facing window is a good option for Monsteras.
+This will provide the plant with bright, indirect light.

-If you cannot provide your Monstera plant with enough light, you can also try using grow lights.
+If you cannot provide your plant with enough light, you can also try using grow lights.

-Grow lights are a great way to give your Monstera the extra light it needs to thrive.
+Grow lights are a great way to give your plant the extra light it needs to thrive.

 Monstera plants come from the tropical rainforests of Central and South America, so they prefer high humidity.

-If the air in your home is too dry, it can cause the leaves of your Monstera to droop.
+If the air in your home is too dry, it can cause the leaves of your plant to droop.

 A dry environment will cause the leaves to lose water faster than they can take it in, which will cause the plant to suffer.